-For over eleven years now, I’ve been getting up at 4:45 am four to six days a week to work before my kids get up.
+I’ve been getting up at 4:45 am to work before my kids get up for over twelve years.
 I typically work until about 8:00 AM.
-Doing this just five days a week will give you up to 18 hours of solid, undisturbed work time.
+Doing this even just five days a week will give you up to 18 hours of solid, undisturbed work time.

 Since we’re a homeschooling and homesteading family, we also fit in our morning chores.

-Of course, this also means I’m usually in bed (reading) by 9:00 pm with lights out by 9:30 pm.
-I need a good night’s rest or I get cranky and ineffective and begin to feel rundown.
+Of course, this also means I’m usually in bed (reading) by 9:00 pm, with lights out by 9:30 pm.
+I need a good night’s rest or get cranky and ineffective and feel rundown.

-If you choose an early morning schedule, consider starting your day with something motivational along with a glass of lemon water.
+If you choose an early morning schedule, consider starting your day with something motivational and a big glass of water, coffee, or tea.

 Afternoon & Evening Work From Home Schedules

-These types of working homeschool mom schedules are also known as “nap time” schedules.
+These working homeschool mom schedules are often called “nap time” schedules.

-If you have younger children who still take naps or older children who can work/play independently with an open-and-go homeschool curriculum, working in the afternoon makes sense.
+If you have younger children who still take naps or older children who can work/play independently with an open-and-go homeschool curriculum, working in the afternoon may make sense.

 A typical afternoon schedule would fall sometime between 12 and 2 PM.
 To make a smooth transition from homeschooling during the day into lunch, nap, then working, consider meal prepping lunches and snacks on Saturdays.
-(Find a good meal plan to get your food organized for the week.)
+(Find a good meal plan to organize your food for the week.)